 Pension plans are winners amidst the bond market turmoil

-Categories: Categories: Defined benefit strategy, Liability driven investing, Market volatility
+Categories: Category: Defined benefit strategy, Liability driven investing, Market volatility

 Interest rates leapt up in June.
 The yield on the benchmark ten-year Treasury bond rose above 2.5% for the first time in nearly two years, ending the month at 2.52%, which is more than a full percentage point higher than the lows reached last summer.¹